terraform-compliance/cli/docs/pages/bdd-references/index.md

   We'll use AWS Security Groups as a Perimeter Defence
 ```

-This won't effect anything about the test steps, but it will ease the pain for everybody to
+This won't affect anything about the test steps, but it will ease the pain for everybody to
 understand what does that feature aims for.

 ### Scenario